RiyanRickson/smart-assistant/README.md

-This is a smart assistant
-It's funcionality is as follows: task automation web search system control
+This is a GAMING ARCADE that let's user choose from following set of games and simulations:
+Rock-Paper-Scissors
+Number guessing games
+Dice rolling simulation